jainishbharti05/jainishbharti05/README.md

 #### Projects
+ - A restaurant app, with proper reservation system, will be up somewhere soon!
+ - Recently made a todoApp using Jax-Rs(Jersey) and React
  - Working on web application of Health.io(Smart Healthcare Management System)
  - Built a Online BookSelling Portal named as BookTown- Resell And Explore [https://murmuring-hamlet-71750.herokuapp.com/]
  - Built a task/notes making application [https://notes-313614.web.app]
  - Built & Hosted a static website for an Electrical Store

 #### Current Objectives
-- 🌱 I’m currently practising my React & Redux Skills.
+- 🌱 To practise all these technologies, and dive deep through all of it.
-- 🌟 Getting my hands on Data Structure and Algorithms.
+- 🌟 Implement Data Structure and Algorithms on problems i'll come across.
-- 🎡 Working on my Problem Solving Skills
+- 🎡 Work and improve my Problem-Solving Skills!

 #### Others
 ![Linux](https://img.shields.io/badge/-Linux-000?&logo=Linux)